DNS-over-TLS with Unbound on OpenSUSE

 three lines allow only the local device to access via IPv4 (

-important since it sets the location of the TLS certificates that are needed for
+is very important since it sets the location of the TLS certificates that are

 /etc/ssl/ca-bundle.pem on OpenSUSE.